-Save Money by Building a Smart Business
+Save Money By Building A Smart Business

 As the temperatures hold steady near the 100-degree mark and the humidity swells, energy costs are soaring for many businesses in the Southeast.
 Fortunately, there are plenty of ways in which your business can both reduce costs and vastly minimize its environmental footprint.

 According to the EPA and the Whole Building Design Guide, “On an annual basis, buildings in the United States consume 36% of America’s energy and 65% of its electricity.
 Furthermore, buildings emit 30% of the carbon dioxide (the primary greenhouse gas associated with climate change), 49% of the sulfur dioxide, and 25% of the nitrogen oxides found in the air.
-Currently, vast majority of this energy is produced from nonrenewable, fossil fuels, rising concerns over energy security…It is essential to find ways to reduce load, increase efficiency, and utilize renewable fuel resources in facilities of all types.”
+Currently, the vast majority of this energy is produced from nonrenewable, fossil fuels, raising concerns over energy security…It is essential to find ways to reduce load, increase efficiency, and utilize renewable fuel resources in facilities of all types.”

 As if that’s not enough, ENERGY STAR has found that commercial buildings waste 30% of the energy they consume.